abbr/Unippear/README.md

 ```

 ### Customization
 The call to `unippear()` can take an option parameter.
 What options are allowed is implementation specific.
-For example, if in your implementation, it is determined that the search box in the header is optional and it's up to each member site to decide whether or not to show the searchBox, then you can support an option called *showSearchBox*.
-A member site that wants to hide search box can call *unippear* this way:
+For example, if in your implementation, it is determined that the search box in the header is optional and it's up to each client site to decide whether or not to show the searchBox, then you can support an option called *showSearchBox*.
+A client site that wants to hide search box can call *unippear* this way:
 ```
 unippear({
    "showSearchBox": false